 There are many examples of how these factors can present a barrier to the promotion of health.
 Social and cultural factors which discourage healthy lifestyles are evident in the media and in advertising.
-These both reflect and shape attitudes and fashions connected with unhealthy habits and behaviour.
-For example:
+These both reflect and shape attitudes and fashions connected with unhealthy habits and behaviour - for example:

 - The tobacco industry and tobacco advertising tried hard, both to discredit the research that exposed its dangers and to present its product as desirable.
 Hollywood continued to portray smoking as cool and sophisticated.
 Often younger people do not consider health warnings as relevant to them, whereas the images and positive attributes of smokers portrayed in advertising and films can be alluring.

 - Misinformation, ignorance and lack of education can all lead people to miss out on healthy choices or to adopt an unhealthy lifestyle.
-For many years the media undermined the measles, mumps and rubella (MMR) vaccine by referring to it as 'the controversial MMR vaccine' and implying that significant scientific uncertainty persisted.
+For many years the media undermined the measles, mumps and rubella (MMR) vaccine by referring to it as 'the controversial MMR vaccine' and by implying that significant scientific uncertainty persisted.